Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Introduction

 \section{Introduction}

-{ Output regulation of uncertain dynamical systems is a fundamental problem in the control literature that finds a wide range of real-world applications~\cite{naldi2016robust}.
-The problem has been studied in various settings depending on the system dynamics (e.g., linear~\cite{kanev2004robust} or nonlinear~\cite{liu2017event1}) and uncertainty nature (e.g., characterization in time~\cite{liu2017event} or frequency domains~\cite{doyle1982analysis}).
-In the light of recent developments of digitalization, communication and computation limitations of the controllers architecture have also become an important consideration, which also contributes to this variety of the setting.
-In particular, one of the distinct features of the controllers is the time scale under which the controller receives output measurements or updates the control values sent to the systems~(e.g., continuous~\cite{kanev2004robust}, periodic~\cite{franklin1998digital}, or event-based interactions~\cite{xing2019event}).
+{ {O}{utput} regulation of uncertain dynamic systems is a fundamental problem in the control literature that finds a wide range of real-world applications~\cite{naldi2016robust}.
+The problem has been studied in various settings depending on the system dynamics (e.g., linear~\cite{kanev2004robust} or nonlinear models~\cite{liu2017event1}) and uncertainty nature (e.g., characterization in time~\cite{liu2017event} or frequency domains~\cite{doyle1982analysis}).
+In the light of recent developments of digitalization, communication and computation limitations of the controllers' architecture have also become an important consideration, which also contributes to this variety of the setting.
+In particular, one of the distinct features of the controllers is the time scale under which the controller receives output measurements or updates the control efforts applied to the systems~(e.g., continuous~\cite{kanev2004robust}, periodic~\cite{franklin1998digital}, or event-based interactions~\cite{xing2019event}).

 From a literature point of view, the uncertainty aspect is often the focus of robust control while the time-scale implementation of the controllers is the main theme of the event-triggered mechanism.
 The control synthesis tools of output regulation were first developed in the robust control literature for the setting in which the uncertainty is characterized in the frequency domain~\cite{doyle1982analysis,lanzon2008stability}.
-The setting of time-domain uncertainty, however, remains much less explored partly due to the inherent provable computational difficulty~\cite{nemirovskii1993several}.
-Given the current existing work briefly mentioned above, we set the following as our main objective in this study: \begin{flushleft} \justifying{\em This article aims to develop a scalable computational framework, along with rigorous and explicit performance guarantees, to synthesize a robust output regulation control together with a sampled-time, event-triggered control mechanism for possibly nonlinear dynamical systems and in the presence of element-wise, time-domain uncertainty.} \end{flushleft}
+The setting of time-domain uncertainty, however, remains much less explored partly, due to the inherent provable computational difficulty~\cite{nemirovskii1993several}.
+Considering the current existing works briefly mentioned above, we set the following as our main objective in this study: \begin{flushleft} \justifying{\em {Given a nonlinear plant with element-wise time-domain uncertainty, we aim} to develop a scalable computational framework, along with rigorous and explicit performance guarantees, to synthesize a robust output {regulator and an} event-triggered mechanism {enabling its implementation on a digital platform}. } \end{flushleft}